typescene/typescene.github.io/content/en/docs/guides/basics/anatomy-views.md

 <section>

 **Note:**<br>
-For a more in-depth explanation, refer to this article about views.
+for a more in-depth explanation, refer to this article about views.

 </section>